 Several hours or a day in advance: Scrub the potatoes under hot running water; then steam them for 15 to 20 minutes, until the potatoes are almost but not quite cooked.
 After 15 minutes, pierce one with a sharp small knife which should just penetrate.
 Cut one of the potatoes in half crosswise: if there is a raw central core, steam several minutes more.
 (If the central core is not cooked through, it can discolor.)
 Let the potatoes cool uncovered or refrigerated; the potatoes must be thoroughly cold before you grate them.

-Peel the cold potatoes and rub through the large holes of the grater onto a baking sheet or tray (the food processor does not work well here).
+Peel the cold potatoes and rub through the large holes of a box grater onto a baking sheet or tray (the food processor does not work well here).
 Toss lightly with a sprinkling of salt (try 1/2 teaspoon) and pepper (try 1/4 teaspoon), leaving them loosely massed; set aside until time to sauté.

 - Russet potatoes work best in this recipe because of their starch content.
 Avoid Yukon Gold and Red Potatoes.